 How to create a computable drop-down list

-For example, we need to select gifts for the employee’s children from the lists for different ages.
-So, there is a spreadsheet with:
+For example, you need to select gifts for the employee’s children from the lists for different ages and have a spreadsheet with:

-- Name and birthday date of a child
+- Name and birth date of the child

 How to calculate an age in Excel)

-for the 1st of August as current date:
+for the 1st of August as the current date:

 = DATEDIF (<start date>, TODAY(), "y")

-where TODAY() calculates current date, “y” calculates complete years between <start date> and TODAY():
+where TODAY() returns current date, "y" tells DATEDIF to count complete years between <start date> and TODAY():

-- The next field should contain drop-down list dependent on calculated age, for example:
+- The next column should contain drop-down lists that show different gift options depending on the calculated age, for example:

-To create the computable drop-down list, do the following:
+To create the dynamic or computable drop-down list, do the following:

-1. For every dependent drop-down list, create a named range (see Creating and using named ranges), for example:
+1. For every set of options for the dependent drop-down list, create a named range (see Creating and using named ranges), for example:

 - First – for children from 1 to 5 years